-Obesity and depression independently increase health costsOctober 31st, 2011 in Health /
+Obesity and depression independently increase health costsOctober 31, 2011 in Medicine & Health / Health

 Obesity and depression both dramatically increase health care costs, but they mainly act separately, according to a study published in the November 2011 Journal of General Internal Medicine by Group Health Research Institute scientists.
 Gregory Simon, MD, MPH, a Group Health psychiatrist and Group Health Research Institute senior investigator, led the research.

 "Previous research shows that both depression and obesity are associated with higher health care costs," he said.
 "But depression and obesity often occur together, so it was important to know if the relationship between obesity and cost is really due to depression -- or vice versa."

 Simon and his colleagues tested whether depression confounds the increase in health care use that is associated with obesity.
 Confounding means an apparent connection -- such as the link between increased health care costs and obesity -- is influenced or even caused by a third factor.
 In this study, the authors tested if depression confounds the increase in health care seen in obese patients.

 The study used telephone interviews to determine obesity and depression, and Group Health's extensive medical records to calculate health care costs for 4,462 women aged 40.
 All were enrolled in Group Health Cooperative, a nonprofit health care system in Washington and northern Idaho.
 Obesity was measured as body mass index (BMI), a standard obesity measure that is calculated from height and weight.
 A BMI below 25 is considered normal weight, 25-30 considered overweight, and over 30 is considered obese.
 Depression was measured with a 9-item American Psychiatric Association questionnaire.

 - In middle-aged women, health care costs increased with obesity.
 Specifically, costs increased 65 percent in women with a BMI of 30-35, and 157 percent in women with a BMI higher than 35, compared to women of normal weight.